ApolloZhangOnGithub/gaokao_N1_MATH_benchmark/README.md

 Examination paper is AI-translated from Chinese examination version.

 Proofread but not guaranteed free of mistakes.
-Open access for research purpose.
+Open access for research and self-recreational purposes.

 Copyright belongs to Chinese Gaokao Composition Committee and OpenAI.